-- All curriculum will be written using the common template; - Classroom observations will indicate that all teachers are implementing the school-wide rubrics to assess student mastery of Learning Expectations; - Data reports will be collected and reviewed from each department to ensure that student growth is on target with year-end goals; - Department heads will work with their colleagues to monitor and to review common benchmark assessments and data to ensure accurate measurement of student performance. - Department notes and observations will indicate evidence of best instructional practices; - Technology infrastructure will effectively support teaching and learning. - Designated time in Advisory for Office Hours and for teachers to provide one-on-one support to students - Professional development time/schedule with best instructional strategies for in person, hybrid, and full-remote students
+- Classroom observations will indicate that all teachers are implementing the school-wide rubrics to assess student mastery of Learning Expectations; - Standardized test data (PSAT & SAT practice data) will be reviewed as it is released. - Data reports will be collected and reviewed from each department to ensure that student growth is on target with year-end goals; - Department heads will work with their colleagues to monitor and to review common benchmark assessments and data to ensure accurate measurement of student performance. - Department notes and observations will indicate evidence of best instructional practices; - Technology infrastructure will effectively support teaching and learning.